p--q/EditEbeddedScripts/README.md

 ## USAGE

-Place the Calc document you want to edit the embedded macro in the same hierarchy as the tools folder.
+Place the only one Calc document you want to edit the embedded macro in the same hierarchy as the tools folder.

 ex.
 CalcDoc.ods